 - How to get a Connecticut general contractor license

 - General contractor license requirements in Connecticut

-- How long does it take to get your general contractor license in Connecticut?
+- How long does it take to get your general contractor license?

 - General contractor license renewal requirements

 - What kind of insurance does a general contractor need in Connecticut?

 - What is the certificate of insurance requirement in Connecticut for general contractors?

 Do you need a license to be a general contractor?

 There are three types of construction contractors recognized in Connecticut: